CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 * **Tomcat8**

-##	NONFUNCTIONAL REQUIREMENTS:
+##	NONFUNCTIONAL REQUIREMENTS

 *	PERFORMANCE:

-** Performance requirements define acceptable response times for system functionality.
+> Performance requirements define acceptable response times for system functionality.

-	The load time for user interface screens shall take no longer than five seconds.
+  * The load time for user interface screens shall take no longer than five seconds.
-	The log in information shall be verified within five seconds.
+  * The log in information shall be verified within five seconds.
-	Queries shall return results within five seconds.
+  * Queries shall return results within five seconds.
-3.3.2	RELIABILITY:
+  *	RELIABILITY:
-	Good validations for user inputs will be done.
+  * Good validations for user inputs will be done.
-	Avoid incorrect storage of records.
+  * Avoid incorrect storage of records.

 3.3.3	SECURITY :
 	Encrypted Password.
 	Administrator has more rights than the sub user.